 Introduction

-In this guide, we’ll break down the most common vector image file types, their differences, and when to use each.
+In this guide, we’ll break down the most common vector image formats, their differences, and when to use each.

 Before we dive in, if you’re still wondering about font formats and how they interact with digital graphics, check out our previous post: TTF vs. OTF: Understanding Font Formats.

-Unlike raster images (JPEG, PNG) that are made up of pixels, vector images use mathematical equations to create paths, making them fully scalable.
+Unlike raster images (JPEG, PNG) that are made up of pixels, vector image formats use mathematical equations to create paths, making them fully scalable.
 This is why logos, illustrations, and technical drawings are typically vector-based.

-Here’s a breakdown of the most widely used vector formats:
+Here’s a breakdown of the most widely used vector image formats:

 1. SVG (Scalable Vector Graphics)